jpalikowska/Music-AppliedML/weeks/week3_classification/week3_hw_wine.md

 ## Implement OLS classifier

-Implement a OLS classifier **with intercept** (e.g. the bias $b$ value may be non-zero) as a **child class** of `LinearBinaryClassification` class implemented in the lecture.
+Implement an OLS classifier **with intercept** (i.e., the bias $b$ value may be non-zero) as a **child class** of `LinearBinaryClassification` class implemented in the lecture.
 The class should contain a method `fit(X,Y)`, which fits the parameters of the linear classifier using the theoretical solutions of the OLS problem.

 #### Two-dimensional projection of the data